rixx/ripsoup/README.md

 - Might not work with NSFW soups, again, timely PRs welcome.
 - Images are downloaded as-is, with no reference to timing.
 You'll end up with a lot of images, but not enough metadata to reconstruct the chronology of your soup.
+- To avoid overloading soup.io, the URL collection script uses exponential backoff and can be slow.
+Don't be a jerk and hammer their servers.
+Please also use the recommended `-w2` option with wget for some space between file downloads.

 Usage
 -----